mscherer/glusterdocs/Quick-Start-Guide/Terminologies.md

 ### Distributed File System

-A file system that allows multiple clients to concurrently access data over a computer network
+A file system with data shared over a cluster of computer using a network to communicate.

 ### FUSE